KrylovKit.jl

 There are already a fair number of packages with Krylov-based or other iterative methods, such as

-These packages have certainly inspired and influenced the development of KrylovKit.jl.
+Some of these packages have certainly inspired and influenced the development of KrylovKit.jl.
 However, KrylovKit.jl distinguishes itself from the previous packages in the following ways:

 1. KrylovKit accepts general functions to represent the linear map or operator that defines the problem, without having to wrap them in a LinearMap or LinearOperator type.
 Of course, subtypes of AbstractMatrix are also supported.
 If the linear map (always the first argument) is a subtype of AbstractMatrix, matrix vector multiplication is used, otherwise it is applied as a function call.